SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex1/README.md

 ![Architecture Center](./images/9.png) <br>

 6. Have a look at the recommended items.
-Choose the scenario that fots your case ("Extending Joule with Joule Studio")<br>
+Choose the scenario that fits your case ("Extending Joule with Joule Studio")<br>

 ![Architecture Explorer2](./images/10.png)<br>

 7. Get familiar with the structure how the SAP Architecture Center describes the reference architectures in detail.
 Have a look at the list of services and components and use the solution diagramm and the flow description to understand the architecture that is described.

 ![Architecture Explorer2](./images/11.png)<br>